Gabriella439/post-rfc/sotu.md

 Where Haskell shines in usability is the runtime support for the following three features:

-* software transactional memory (which differentiate Haskell from Go)
+* software transactional memory (which differentiates Haskell from Go)
-* lightweight threads and garbage collection (which differentiate Haskell from Rust)
+* lightweight threads that permit blocking I/O (which differentiates Haskell from the JVM)

-The closest other languages in terms of server-related runtime features are Java and Scala, which provide lightweight threads (through Quasar), a high-performance garbage collector and software transactional memory (through Scala STM, which Java can also use).
+* garbage collection (which differentiates Haskell from Rust)

 If you have never tried out Haskell's software transactional memory you should really, really, really give it a try, since it eliminates a large number of